How to Mix Purple Watercolor Paint

 Making dark purple is easy!

-Just add a bit of black to the purple mixture.
+You can also add black to the purple mixture.
 I prefer mixing with Payne’s gray because it’s a bit softer and has a blue tone that works well with purple.

 Mixing Pre-Made Violets Into Other Colors

-My favorite use for purple is for shadows.
+My favorite way to paint with purple is to create shadows.
 It’s possible to get really moody colors when you mix pre-made violets with other colors.

 Mixing violet with burnt umber creates a warm plum color.
 Mixing violet with phthalo green creates a moody blue-violet color.